Kenjin400B/BlackCodeSpeak/README.md

 So to test you need to load the icon halo type in the preferences under halo . hit load to make it happen it should.

 code in halocoloricons.txt file

+just find the method in the browser and copy and paste the code in the file above.  then do the test procedure above.

+Keep hacking the Well.